-The council expended £163m in 2019/20, with the majority of this deployed on housing related projects followed by regeneration and education schemes.
-During the financial year Royal Greenwich also took advantage of the time limited Flexible Use of Capital Receipts directive, with £3m of costs funded from capital receipts.
+The council invested £179m in 2020/21, with the majority of this deployed on housing related projects followed by regeneration and education schemes.
+During the financial year Royal Greenwich also took advantage of the time limited Flexible Use of Capital Receipts directive, with £6m of service transformation costs funded from capital receipts.